mikaelkaron/troopjs-learn/requirejs/readme.md

 Let's start with a vanilla RequireJS configuration for a web project.

 > We're not going to explain how to use RequireJS in detail here but in these examples we employ the [`data-main` entry point](http://requirejs.org/docs/api.html#data-main) technique.

+> For Bower and RequireJS to play along it's best to leave the standard structure for installed packages `bower_components/{package}/{module}` as-is.

 ## Starting fresh